poppingmoon/tinycolor2/README.md

 final TinyColor tinyColor = TinyColor.fromColor(Colors.green);
 ```
 Now you can also use the package to extend the native `Color` class with all the same features, but simpler.
-To use extension update, make sure to change envieronment sdk version in pubspec like this: ` sdk: ">=2.6.0 <3.0.0"`

 ## Constructors